 - Have a severe physical or mental impairment that is expected to continue for more than two years

 You must meet certain income and asset criteria before you can receive disability assistance.
-Some assets are exempt.
+Some general assets are exempt, including:

-- $100,000 for a single, couple, or family where one person has the Persons with Disabilities designation
+- $100,000 for a single, couple, or family where one person has the PWD designation

-- $200,000 for a couple where both adults have the persons with disabilities designation
+- $200,000 for a couple where both adults have the PWD designation

-Some assets are allowed and do not count towards the general limit above, such as:
+Some assets are allowed and don’t count towards the general limit above, such as:

 - Your home